crashfort/ReplayViewer/README.md

 | **start_playback** | Start the playback of all loaded replays.
 Replays must have been loaded before this can be used.
 | **stop_playback** | Stop and remove all replays.
 Replays must have been loaded before this can be used.
 | **reset_playback** | Stop playback and return all replays to the start.
 Replays must have been loaded before this can be used.
+| **sm_print_times** | Show the duration of every loaded replay.
+This can be used to find the needed region for region rendering with SVR.
+Replays must have been loaded before this can be used.

 ## Building the SourcePawn code